juandarr/calculator-react/README.md

 ## Quicks start

 First of all, you need to install `react-scripts`.
-Use `yarn add react-script`, then `yarn build` to install every other dependecy already stated in the `package.json` file.
-Finally, you will be able to run the app with `yarn start`.
+Use `yarn add react-script`.
+Once the package has been installed locally, you will be able to run the app with `yarn start`.

 ## Available Scripts